Astral Chain: Story

-The Player and Akira are dispatched to respond to an aberration attack, but are quickly outmatched by Chimeras.
+The Legionis and Akira are dispatched to respond to an aberration attack, but are quickly outmatched by chimeras.
 The twins are saved by Neuron officers Max, Alicia, and Jin, who wield Legions capable of fighting them.
-Yoseph assigns Legions to the Player and Akira, enabling them to repel the Chimeras.
-Afterwards, the twins are both formally inducted into Neuron.
-Their first investigation mission goes awry when the Player ends up being pulled into the Astral Plane, causing the rest of the squad to pursue them into the Astral Plane to save them.
-Due to prolonged Astral Plane exposure having the effect of weakening humans, the Neuron officers lose control over their Legions, causing them to break free and go berserk.
-In the end, only the Player is successful in subduing their Legion.
+Yoseph assigns Legions to the Legionis and Akira, enabling them to repel the chimeras.
+Afterwards, the twins are formally inducted into Neuron.
+Their first investigation mission goes awry when the Legionis ends up being pulled into the Astral Plane, causing the rest of the squad to pursue them in through the gate to save them.
+As prolonged time in the Astral Plane redshifts humans, the Neuron officers grow weak and lose control over their Legions, causing them to break free and go berserk.
+In the end, only the Legionis is successful in subduing their Legion, gaining a new level of control over it.
 Max battles the remaining frenzied Legions and sacrifices himself to allow the rest of the squad to escape.
-Meanwhile, Neuron's Legion production facility is attacked and put out of commission, leaving the Player as the only officer with access to a Legion.
+Meanwhile, the Legion production facility at the Aegis Research Institute (ARI), a facility responsible for treating redshift and researching the Astral Plane, is attacked and put out of commission.
+This leaves the Legionis as the only officer with access to a Legion.

-The Player is sent on further missions to respond to Chimera attacks, eventually recapturing the lost Legions in the process.
-During this time, the twins come into contact with Dr. Jena Anderson, a former pupil of Yoseph's who is instigating Chimera attacks and bears a grudge against UNION, the Ark's ruling government.
-She manages to critically wound Akira while evading capture and leaves behind clues to the Player to investigate Zone 09, a quarantined section of the Ark which Neuron officers are forbidden from entering.
-The Player goes undercover and explores Zone 09 with Hal, discovering that UNION developed a drug called Blue Evolve that could allow humans to fight Chimeras, which also carried the side effect of turning the users into Aberrations.
-After battling one of Jena's chimeric homonculi, they are saved by a recovered Akira, who has obtained a new Legion.
-As a result of entering Zone 09 without permission, the Player is jailed for insubordination, and Hal goes into hiding to avoid arrest.
+The Legionis is sent on further missions to respond to chimera attacks, eventually recapturing the lost Legions in the process.
+During this time, the twins come into contact with Dr. Jena Anderson, a former pupil of Yoseph's who is instigating chimera attacks and bears a grudge against the UNION, the Ark's ruling government.
+Akira is critically wounded, saving the Legionis from an attack meant for them, and Jena evades capture.
+After visiting a comatose but recovering Akira at the ARI, the Legionis finds out from Jena that the circumstances of their birth during the Pandemic nearly twenty years before are the reason why they have such control over their Legion.
+She then leads them to investigate Zone 09, a zone that most are forbidden from entering or exiting, quarantined after the Pandemic.
+The Legionis goes undercover and explores Zone 09 with Hal, discovering that UNION developed a drug called Blue Evolve that could allow humans to fight chimeras, which carried the side effect of turning the users into aberrations, causing the Pandemic.
+After battling one of Jena's chimeric homunculi, they are saved by a recovered Akira, clad in black armor and fighting with a new Legion, their control over it now on par with the Legionis' abilities.
+Due to entering Zone 09 without permission, the Legionis is jailed for insubordination, and Hal goes into hiding to avoid arrest.